-The Monster Walks is a 1932 American horror feature film directed by Frank R. Strayer.
+The Monster Walks is a 1932 American horror film directed by Frank R. Strayer (Blondie franchise; The Ghost Walks; Condemned to Live; The Vampire Bat; Murder at Midnight).
 The Astor Pictures production stars Mischa Auer.

-“To their credit, director Frank Strayer and screenwriter Robert Ellis try to twist things up with a little baiting and switching, some locked-room antics, and a few last minute siring revelations to give the final dot-connecting a more satisfying jolt, elevating The Monster Walks into that nebulous gray area somewheres between Moldy-Oldie and Classic Creaker status.”
+“To their credit, director Frank Strayer and screenwriter Robert Ellis try to twist things up with a little baiting and switching, some locked-room antics, and a few last-minute siring revelations to give the final dot-connecting a more satisfying jolt, elevating The Monster Walks into that nebulous gray area somewhere between Moldy-Oldie and Classic Creaker status.”
 3B Theater Micro-Brewed Reviews

 Cast and characters:

 Rex Lease as Dr Ted Clayton

 Vera Reynolds as Ruth Earlton